-8.1 CONCLUSION
+8.1 SUMMARY OF PROGRESS

 This project was started under the vision of improving the course CPRE 2880 by transitioning homework assignments to the PrairieLearn platform.
 Our primary goal was to help minimize the grading time for instructors without harming the students' success in the course.
 We did this by using the modularity of PrairieLearn to transform the previous homework assignments into randomized and fully autogradable questions.
-So far, the first 6 homework assignments are fully functional and are ready for beta testing in the Spring 2025 semester, while the development of the remaining assignments are still ongoing.
+So far, the first 9 homework assignments are fully functional and are ready for beta testing in the Fall of 2025, while the development of the remaining assignments are still ongoing.
+We have also spent a good chunk of time developing clear and concise documentation for future teams so that they can pick up the project really well and hit the ground running instead of taking a ton of time to figure things out.